markpmlim/MPSHistogram/Readme.md

-a) A Swift Playground to demonstrate how to use the class MPSImageHistogram to compute the histogram of an image.
+a) A Swift Playground to demonstrate how to convert the color space of an image.

-b) A Swift Playground to convert the color space of an image.
+b) A Swift Playground to demonstrate how to use the class MPSImageHistogram to compute the histogram of an image.